walles/moar/README.md

  * Search highlighting

-* Make the search case sensitive only if it contains any capital letters.
-This goes for both regexps and non-regexps.
+* Make the search case sensitive only if it contains any capital letters, for both regexps and non-regexps.

 * Make sure searching for an upper case unicode character turns on case sensitive search.